 What a powerful analogy for facing our fears.
 When fear gets too close, too curious, and tries to send us swimming for shore, the best thing we can do is look it in the eye, swim toward it, and watch it scurry into the deep.

 And that’s how “swimming toward the shark” was born.
-I chose to use the word “swimming” rather than “swim” because it’s not a directive.
-Growth and evolution aren’t light switches that you can turn on and off.
-They are ideals you choose to pursue every day that require ongoing work and a firm commitment to look fear in the face every day and keep it from getting too comfortable.
-To keep it in check so you can keep swimming toward self-discovery.
-Journeying toward your very best self.
-Journeying toward your truth.
+I chose to use the word “swimming” rather than “swim” because it’s not a one and done directive.
+Growth and evolution are ideals we must choose to pursue every day.
+They require a firm commitment to look fear in the face and keep it from getting too comfortable.
+To keep it in check so we can keep swimming toward self-discovery.
+Journeying toward our very best selves.
+Journeying toward our truth.